 THE RIGHT TO COUNSEL:

-Kuhn was decided by the Minnesota Court of Appeals in 1992 and its decision is binding on all the lower courts.
+Kuhn v.
+Commissioner, decided by the Minnesota Court of Appeals in 1992 and its decision is binding on all the lower courts.
 An individual arrested for a DWI has the right to contact and consult with counsel prior to deciding whether or not to submit to chemical testing at the police station.
 Police departments in the State of Minnesota would routinely give a person under arrest, “20 minutes” to reach an attorney.
 If the individual did not reach an attorney within the 20 minute time period, the police would force the individual to make the important testing decision without the advice of counsel.
 The district courts were generally condoning this police practice.

 In Kuhn, I convinced the Minnesota Court of Appeals to eliminate the “20 minute rule”.
 I argued that most people are arrested for DWI late at night, when it is often difficult to reach a competent DWI attorney.
 I also argued that if a person is making a reasonable and good faith effort to reach an attorney, it is nothing short of absurd to limit the arrestee to “20 minutes” to exercise this important constitutional right.

 The Minnesota Court of Appeals agreed with me in Kuhn, and held that as long as a person is making a good faith effort to reach an attorney, the police may not limit the exercise of the right to counsel to an arbitrary number of minutes.